 Don’t get us wrong: we love our dear, adorable, pamper-worthy domesticated cats!
 We love them so much we worked some scientific mojo to make sure you have a heads up when your kitty’s not feeling quite right.

-When your cat sits in the window eyeing the birds and other critters scurrying around outside, his predatory instinct is at work.
+When your domestic cat sits in the window eyeing the birds and other critters scurrying around outside, his predatory instinct is at work.
 Feral cats thrive on that predatory instinct and use their natural abilities to dash, dart, jump, and capture their prey in the wild.

 They’re also masters of conserving energy, which means they can go longer than your full-bowl-demanding cat can without food.